aja-video/colorbox-demos/go/api/docs/AcesConfig.md

 `func (o *AcesConfig) HasOcioDisplayView() bool`

 HasOcioDisplayView returns a boolean if a field has been set.

+### GetEnableArriWVOLogC4Decoder

+`func (o *AcesConfig) GetEnableArriWVOLogC4Decoder() bool`

+GetEnableArriWVOLogC4Decoder returns the EnableArriWVOLogC4Decoder field if non-nil, zero value otherwise.

+### GetEnableArriWVOLogC4DecoderOk

+`func (o *AcesConfig) GetEnableArriWVOLogC4DecoderOk() (*bool, bool)`

+GetEnableArriWVOLogC4DecoderOk returns a tuple with the EnableArriWVOLogC4Decoder field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableArriWVOLogC4Decoder

+`func (o *AcesConfig) SetEnableArriWVOLogC4Decoder(v bool)`

+SetEnableArriWVOLogC4Decoder sets EnableArriWVOLogC4Decoder field to given value.

+### HasEnableArriWVOLogC4Decoder

+`func (o *AcesConfig) HasEnableArriWVOLogC4Decoder() bool`

+HasEnableArriWVOLogC4Decoder returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)